RMITLibrary/easy_cite/markdown/vancouver.md

 Paraphrasing is when you use someone else's ideas or research and express them in your own words.
 The way you cite the information depends on the emphasis you wish to apply.

-**Information-prominent citations** emphasise the information you have paraphrased or quoted from an author:
+**Information-prominent citations** emphasise the information you have paraphrased or quoted:

 > . . . as evidenced from a recent Australian study.
 (1)

-**Author-prominent citations** emphasise the author.
-Note: When citing a reference with **multiple authors**, list the first author, and then abbreviate subsequent authors using **et al**.
+**Author-prominent citations** emphasise the author:

 > In his research, Jones (2) asserts that . . .

-> Morton et al. (2) suggest that the use of binomial control charts . . .

 #### Direct quotes

 Direct quotes are rarely used in the Vancouver style.
 However, if you use the exact wording of a source:

+- Use quotation marks around short direct quotes (fewer than four lines in length)

-- include the page number in the in-text citation
+- Include the page number in the in-text citation

-- enclose short direct quotes within quotation marks

-**Note**: Within the parentheses, the in-text number is followed by a space, then the lower case letter 'p' with no space and the page number.
+**Note**: Within the parentheses, the in-text number is followed by a space, then the lower case letter 'p' with no space before the page number.

 > "The increasing availability and growth rate of biomedical information, also known as ‘big data’, provides an opportunity for future personalized medicine programs that will significantly improve patient care".
 (1 p433)